Emergency Dentistry St. Augustine

 Let Us Help You Out of Pain

 Whether it is a piece of food that causes your crown to pop off or a tooth that is knocked out as a result of a friendly game of tackle football, dental emergencies can range in severity.
 However, just because you believe one may not be as serious as another doesn’t mean you should avoid professional help.
-At Total Dental Care, we want you to call our office right away, no matter the type of dental injury.
-Offering same-day emergency appointments, we’ll work quickly to get you in and be seen by Dr. Lee so that you can return home with a pain- and damage-free smile.
+At Total Dental Care: Tony Lee, DMD, we want you to call our office right away, no matter the type of dental injury.
+Offering same-day emergency dentistry appointments in St. Augustine, we’ll work quickly to get you in and be seen by Dr. Lee so that you can return home with a pain- and damage-free smile.

-Why Choose Total Dental Care for Emergency Dentistry?
+Why Choose Total Dental Care: Tony Lee, DMD for Emergency Dentistry?

 • Same-Day Dental Emergency Appointments